Copyleaks/plagiarism-report/README.md

 - Endpoint to get the [Source][api:source] of a scan by `scan id`
 - Endpoint to get a specific [Result][api:result] of a scan by `scan id` and a `result id`
-- (optional) Endpoint to download the [Pdf][api:pdf] of a scan by `scan id` Provide the data with `CopyleaksService` after downloading it from your server.
+- (optional) Endpoint to download the [Pdf][api:pdf] of a scan by `scan id`

 **Example for the endpoints mentioned above:**